jigish/slate/README.md

 ### The "source" Directive ###

-The bind directive follows the following format (tokens may be seperated by any number of spaces):
+The source directive follows the following format (tokens may be separated by any number of spaces):

     source filename